atecon/fdensity/src/fdensity_help.md

 - `err`: an error code which is `0` in case of no error, otherwise `1`.
 - `f`: a matrix with `p+1` columns.
 The first `p` columns hold the estimated density or densities at each of these points and the `p+1`-th column holds a set of evenly spaced abscissae.
 - `kept`: a vector holding the distinct values of the factors (from input series `f`) actually used for computing the densities.
-(Others may have been skipped due to insufficient number of observations.)
+(Others may have been skipped due to insufficient number of observations.
+ONLY if `factor` is not `null`.)
-- `scale`: scalar value holding the optimal bandwitdh if the original value of `scale` is `1` in which case the optimal bandwidth gets computed.
+- `scale`: scalar value holding the optimal bandwidth if the original value of `scale` is `1` in which case the optimal bandwidth gets computed.

 ## GUI access